KraKEn-bit/Cryptography/Ciphers/XOR + ONE TIME PAD (OTP).md

 | 0 | 1 | 1     |
 | 1 | 0 | 1     |
 | 1 | 1 | 0     |

+So, from this we can say if the value of A and B are different then 1 else 0.
+For Encryption the property of XOR we use is:
+If C = A ⊕ B, then:

+  - A = C ⊕ B

+  - B = C ⊕ A